Martin Compston confirms Line of Duty reunion with co-stars Vicky McLure and Adrian Dunbar

-Martin Compston is set to reunite with his Line of Duty co-stars Vicky McLure and Adrian Dunbar.
+Martin Compston is set to reunite with his Line of Duty co-stars Vicky McClure and Adrian Dunbar.

 It’s been almost one year since the last series of the hit crime show aired on BBC One.